Peter A. Sarpy

-Peter Abadie Sarpy (1805–1865) was the French-American owner and operator of several fur trading posts, essential to the development of the Nebraska Territory, and a thriving ferry business.
-A prominent businessman, he helped lay out the towns of Bellevue and Decatur, Nebraska.
+Peter Abadie Sarpy (1804 – January 4, 1865) was a French-American entrepreneur and fur trader.
+He was the owner and operator of several fur trading posts essential to the development of the Nebraska Territory and a thriving ferry business.
+Also, he helped plan the towns of Bellevue and Decatur, Nebraska.
 Nebraska's legislature named Sarpy County after him in honor of his service to the state.

 Biography

-Peter A. Sarpy was likely born in St. Louis, Missouri on November 3, 1805.
+Peter A. Sarpy was born in St. Louis in 1804.
+His father Gregoire Berald Sarpy was born in New Orleans in 1764 and moved to St. Louis in 1786; Gregoire Sarpy was one of 10 children of Charles and Susanne Trenty Sarpy, immigrants from Fumel, Gascony, France.
 He was christened Pierre Sylvester Grégoire Sarpy, but he later anglicized his name.
 He also took his mother's maiden name, L'Abadie, using "A" for his middle initial.
 Peter's father was Grégoire Sarpy, who died in 1824.
 Peter had two brothers.
 The family was French Creole from Louisiana.
 They joined other ethnic French in migrating to the growing town of St. Louis after the Louisiana Purchase in 1803 by the United States.
 The lucrative fur trade and much of the economy of St. Louis was originally dominated by ethnic French families.
 They established trading posts along the upper Missouri River and also to the Southwest in Spanish territory.